Share this page:

 • Download as PDF

-To support the recovery of depleted Snapper stocks and the potential reopening of the fishery beyond 30 June 2026, PIRSA is working on a draft Snapper Rebuilding Plan.
+To support the recovery of Snapper stocks and the potential reopening of the fishery beyond 30 June 2027, PIRSA has developed a Rebuilding Plan for Snapper Stocks in South Australia ( PDF 1.1 MB ).

-Our plan will provide transparent policies and approaches to manage the recovery of Snapper fish stocks in SA.
-This will include:
+The plan provides transparent policies and approaches to sustainably manage the recovery of Snapper fish stocks, including:

-• Pre-defined criteria that will guide our decisions to meet planned objectives.
-These will consider:
+• pre-defined criteria that will guide our decisions to meet planned objectives:

 • when fishing should reopen on currently closed stocks